Skip to content

 • Bukky Bird, Group Sustainability Director of Barratt Developments

-• Greg Fitzgerald, Chief Executive of Vistry Group
+• Greg Fitzgerald, Chair and Chief Executive of Vistry Group

 • Tara Gbolade, Co-Founding Director of Gbolade Design Studio